-In accordance with Clery Act requirements, the Campus Security Department, maintains a daily crime log.
+In accordance with Clery Act requirements, the department of Campus Security, maintains a daily crime log.
 The crime log is a printed report which contains information on all crimes reported to the Campus Security Department.
 The following information is made available: